devenes/Numerals-App-CloudFormation/README.md

 - Git & Github for Version Control System

-### At the end of the project, students will be able to;
+### At the end of the project, you will be able to;

 - improve coding skills using iterables(dict), operators, for-loop, if statements and functions within Python

 - improve web programming skills using HTTP GET/POST methods, template formatting, importing packages within Python Flask Framework

-- improve bash scripting skills using `user data` section in Cloudformation to install and setup web application on EC2 Instance
+- improve bash scripting skills using `user data` section in CloudFormation to install and setup web application on EC2 Instance

 - configure AWS EC2 Instance and Security Groups.

-- configure Cloudformation template to use AWS Resources.
+- configure CloudFormation template to use AWS Resources.

-- use AWS Cloudformation Service to launch stacks.
+- use AWS CloudFormation Service to launch stacks.

 - use AWS Cli to launch same stacks.